SudoSantos/travelhunters_list-property/README.md

 ## 🙏 Acknowledgments

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+I would like to appreciate the developers of [thetravelhunters](https://www.thetravelhunters.com/) for permiting me to create a cloned section of their Travel Agency website.
-- [Ballhead App](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) - Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>